federicodangelo/SpaceExplorationGame/docs/ARCHITECTURE.md

 **Ownership model**: Same as ship/avatar parts.
 Stored in `PlayerData.OwnedVehicleParts`.
 Combined stats via `PlayerData.GetCombinedVehicleStats()`.

-**Dynamic stat application**: When mounting the vehicle in `PlanetSurfaceSimulation`, the `VehicleMovementSystem` is created with stats from `GetCombinedVehicleStats()` (acceleration, maxSpeed, rotationSpeed, friction).
-Falls back to `GameConfig` defaults if a stat is zero.
+**Dynamic stat application**: When mounting the vehicle in `PlanetSurfaceSimulation`, a `VehicleComponent` is added to the player's avatar entity with stats from `GetCombinedVehicleStats()` (acceleration, maxSpeed, rotationSpeed, friction, brakeMultiplier). `VehicleSystem` reads these stats each frame.
+Falls back to `NpcConfig` defaults if a stat is zero.

 ### Asteroid Mining
 Players can mine asteroids in the solar system view by holding **Space** near an asteroid belt.
 The mining laser beam originates from the ship and targets the nearest asteroid within range (120 world pixels).
 Mining DPS equals the ship's combined `WeaponDamage` stat — weapons are dual-use for both combat and mining.